sudban3089/DetectingNear-Duplicates/README.md

 ## Objective

 The objective of this work is to detect the original image from a set of near-duplicates.
 These near-duplicates belong to the same individual but have been digitally modified usign different image editing tools.
-The original image is also known as the root node.
-Further, we also deduce the hierarchical relationship between the near-duplicates and represent it in the form of an image phylogeny tree, also known as IPT.
+The original image is also known as the root node (shown in red bounding box in the figure below).
+Further, we also deduce the hierarchical relationship between the near-duplicates and represent it in the form of a driected acyclic graph, also known as an image phylogeny tree (IPT).

 ![alternativetext](objective.PNG)